kunjan-github/Argument_Quality_Data_Processor/README.md

 ## Note

+- Adjust paths if necessary.
-Ensure that the corpus directory structure matches the expected structure in the code.
-Adjust paths if necessary.
+- Ensure that the corpus directory structure matches the expected structure in the code.